j0ng4b/dotfiles/README.md

 `check` :: check for dependencies of a dotfile.

-`list` :: will list the installable configs and their status (WIP).
+`list` :: will list the installable configs and their status.

 `help` :: show help message (WIP).